 There are two key purposes of this work.
 First, it presents a new extension of the existing AAA-LS algorithm to two-domain geometries.
 This method finds a rational approximation of a harmonic function both interior and exterior to some closed curve, with boundary conditions coupling the two regions.
-Second, it gives a large scale, quantitative analysis of the electrostatic interaction between flowers and arthropods and whether certain floral features, such as flower shape and available pollen, produce distinct electrical signatures detectable to arthropods.
-While the electrostatics of both flowers and arthropods have been individually studied, the floral-arthropod study performed here with detailed description of the flower geometry is new.
-Both of these research findings complement one another: the floral-arthropod interaction provides a relevant real-world scenario to apply the two-domain AAA-LS method to.
-Further, the speed and accuracy of the AAA-LS method is well suited to the broad scenario analysis of floral-arthropod electrostatics undertaken in this work.
+Second, it gives a large-scale, quantitative analysis of the electrostatic interaction between flowers and arthropods and of whether certain floral features, such as flower shape and available pollen, produce distinct electrical signatures detectable to arthropods.
+While the electrostatics of both flowers and arthropods have been individually studied, the floral-arthropod study performed here with a detailed description of the flower geometry is new.
+Both of these research findings complement each other: the floral-arthropod interaction provides a relevant real-world scenario in which to apply the two-domain AAA-LS method to.
+Further, the speed and accuracy of the AAA-LS method are well-suited to the broad scenario analysis of floral-arthropod electrostatics undertaken in this work.

 The paper continues with an overview of the model setup in section~\ref{sec:model}.
 Section~\ref{sec:aaals} provides the technical details for the adaptation of the AAA-LS algorithm to the new two-domain setting.
-The proceeding two sections present a systematic analysis of floral electrical fields beginning in section~\ref{sec:results} with (i) flowers in uniform electrical fields, (ii) polarisation in the presence of a pollinator, (iii) the electrostatic effect of pollen, (iv) multiple foragers, and (v) predator-prey interactions.
+The proceeding two sections present a systematic analysis of floral electrical fields, beginning in section~\ref{sec:results} with (i) flowers in uniform electrical fields, (ii) polarisation in the presence of a pollinator, (iii) the electrostatic effect of pollen, (iv) multiple foragers, and (v) predator-prey interactions.
 Then, a 3D comparison of the flower-pollinator results are shown in section~\ref{sec:3D}.
-Finally, discussion and conclusion of the results is presented in section~\ref{sec:conc}, including reference to the biological relevance of the results, their limitations and possible avenues for future work.
+Finally, discussion and conclusion of the results is presented in section~\ref{sec:conc}, including reference to the biological relevance of the results and their limitations and possible avenues for future work.